 The ultrasonic cleaners will break the aluminium foil with ease, but this does not mean your valuable discs will have holes in them.
 With the foil, the rigidness of aluminium allows the material to break.
 Plastics such as vinyl will not be affected by this.
 Ultrasonic cleaning at 120 kHz is delicate and safe for vinyl records.

 Still the most user-friendly ultrasonic record cleaning machine

 We started designing the original Degritter with convenience and usability in mind and these are principles that we continue to apply to both versions of the machine.
 However, there are some tweaks in the MARK II that make the user’s experience even better and more reliable.

-Of course, there are some cosmetic updates as well, but it likely comes down to preference how palatable they are.
-However, the most noticeable difference is the buttons on the MARK II.
-They’re fully aluminium, with a distinct “click”.
+Notable improvement on the MARK II are also the buttons.
+They’re heavy, with a distinct “click”.
 This allows for a better grip when pushing and turning the knobs, giving you easier control over the machine’s programmes.